greensleeves8/Amazon_Vine_Analysis/README.md

 ## Overview of the Analysis

 For this project we were tasked with using the cloud ETL process to analye datasets of Amazon reviews, with the end goal of separating paid Amazon Vine reviews from non-Vine reviews.
-By separating the Vine and Non- Vine reviews, we're able to compare the two datasets and examine them for any bias toward favorable reviews that the Vine members may have.
+By separating the Vine and Non-Vine reviews, we're able to compare the two datasets and examine them for any bias toward favorable reviews that the Vine members may have.

 ## Results